Digital Content Creation Course for Brands

 Step 4.
 Edit

 Step 5.
 Send Test Email

-View the email on your desktop, laptop and mobile to ensure the email has no errors and broken links.
+View the email on your desktop, laptop and mobile to ensure the email has no errors or broken links.

 Step 6.
 Schedule and Send!

 The process of creating and scheduling an email newsletter will vary based on experience.
-Ideal to have ample time for creating, editing and scheduling.
+It is ideal to have ample time for creating, editing and scheduling.

 Creating content for social media does not need a huge budget or production.
 In the next section, you will learn step-by-step how to capture images using your iPhone and editing workflow.
 Most important to keep in mind is how the visuals and content will be viewed.
 You are creating a digital experience for your audience.
 Test different tones and repurpose content from your website and blog for social media, creating slices of the 'pie'.